harshithareddy888/R-practice/README.md

 Four datasets that have nearly identical summary statictics Based on the summaries we created with our statistical measures, these datasets are identical, but sometimes just looking at the summarized data can be misleading.
 Visualization can help us understand if the data is identical or not

+The datasauRus creates plots with the Anscombe data in different shapes.

 # Bias Function
 Bias function finds the average amount that the actual outcome is greater than the predicted outcome